Unhinged Ending, Explained: What Lesson Does Rachel Learn?

 Unhinged Plot Synopsis

 Tom tells Rachel that he is owed a “courtesy tap” before being honked upon as she did to him.
-Rachel ignores him initially but eventually has a full-blown argument and a heated exchange.
-The conversation angers Tom as he starts berating her attitude and rants about her lack of apology for her part in the situation.
+Rachel ignores him initially but eventually has a full-blown argument with him.
+The conversation angers Tom as he starts berating her attitude and rants about her lack of apology for her involvement in the situation.
 She remains staunch in her convictions and tells him she has nothing to apologize for.
 Tom promises that he will make Rachel rue her lack of manners by subjecting her to the worst day possible.
 Soon after, he scares her and Kyle by trying to draw them into a couple of traffic accidents.
 After dropping Kyle off at school, Rachel starts fearing that Tom might be serious about his promise when she sees his car pull up behind hers at a gas station.
 A customer named Leo protects her, but he is then run over by Tom.

 Unhinged Ending: Why is Tom After Rachel?

-During several moments in the story, Tom keeps iterating that he is a decent man who the world has chewed out constantly, leaving him with no other way to vent his frustrations than to descend into bouts of rage and violence.
+In several instances, Tom keeps iterating that he is a decent man who the world has chewed out constantly, leaving him with no other way to vent his frustrations than to descend into bouts of rage and violence.
 In particular, he keeps going back to how his ex-wife divorced him despite the fact that he did nothing to deserve her leaving him for another man.
 That internal frustration becomes critical in understanding his character as he projects those same issues onto Rachel.
 Because the protagonist is going through a divorce of her own, Tom believes that she, too, is like his ex-wife and is playing with her husband’s emotions.
 He is incapable of separating his problems from Rachel’s, using her as a means to cope with whatever insecurities he has suffered personally.
 In short, he is well beyond his breaking point.

 Does Rachel Save Kyle?
 Does She Kill Tom?